Skip to main content

 1. List supported conversion pairs

-When to use: On startup, when rendering a currency picker, or whenever you need to validate a user's requested route.
+When to use: On startup, when rendering a conversion picker, or whenever you need to validate a user's requested route.

 curl -X GET "https://api.radom.com/conversion/pairs" \